former Bankstown City

 persons per hectare

-Bankstown City is a residential, commercial and industrial area.
-The City encompasses a total land area of 77 square kilometres.
+The former Bankstown City is a residential, commercial and industrial area.
+The former City encompasses a total land area of 77 square kilometres.

-Bankstown City is served by the Hume Highway, the South Western Motorway, Bankstown Airport, and the Bankstown and East Hills railway lines.
+The former Bankstown City is served by the South Western Motorway, the Hume Highway, Bankstown Airport, and the Bankstown and East Hills railway lines.

-Major features of the City include Georges River National Park, Deepwater Regional Park, Mirambeena Regional Park, the Georges River, the Bankstown CBD, Centro Bankstown (shopping centre), TAFE NSW South Western Sydney Institute (Bankstown and Padstow Colleges and Lidcombe College Chullora Campus), University of Western Sydney (Bankstown Campus), Potts Hill Reservoirs, Bankstown City Gardens (Memorial Gardens), East Hills Park, Maluga Passive Park, Dunc Gray Velodrome, Bankstown Paceway, Crest Sporting Complex, Georges River Golf Course, Bankstown Golf Club, Australian Aviation Museum and Bankstown-Lidcombe Hospital.
+Major features of the former City include Georges River National Park, Deepwater Park, Mirambeena Regional Park, the Georges River, the Bankstown CBD, Bankstown Central Shopping Centre, TAFE NSW South Western Sydney Institute (Bankstown, Chullora and Padstow Colleges), Western Sydney University (Bankstown Campus), Potts Hill Reservoirs, Bankstown City Gardens (Memorial Gardens), East Hills Park, Maluga Passive Park, Dunc Gray Velodrome, Bankstown Paceway, The Crest Sporting Complex, Georges River Golf Course, Bankstown Golf Club, Australian Aviation Museum and Bankstown-Lidcombe Hospital.

-The original inhabitants of the Bankstown area were the Gweagal, Bidjigal and Dharug Aboriginal people.
+The original inhabitants of the former Bankstown City were the Gweagal, Bidjigal and Dharug Aboriginal people.

-Bankstown City includes the suburbs of Bankstown, Bankstown Aerodrome, Bass Hill, Birrong, Chester Hill (part), Chullora, Condell Park, East Hills, Georges Hall, Greenacre (part), Lansdowne, Milperra, Mount Lewis, Padstow, Padstow Heights, Panania, Picnic Point, Potts Hill, Punchbowl (part), Regents Park (part), Revesby, Revesby Heights, Sefton, Villawood (part) and Yagoona.
+The former Bankstown City includes the suburbs of Bankstown, Bankstown Aerodrome, Bass Hill, Birrong, Chester Hill (part), Chullora (part), Condell Park, East Hills, Georges Hall, Greenacre (part), Lansdowne, Milperra, Mount Lewis, Padstow, Padstow Heights, Panania, Picnic Point, Potts Hill, Punchbowl (part), Regents Park (part), Revesby, Revesby Heights, Sefton, Villawood (part) and Yagoona.